k-k/hateoas-bundle/README.md

 There are other similar bundles, but they seemed heavy for my needs.
-This bundle was designed to work seamlessly with [JMS Serializer](https://github.com/schmittjoh/JMSSerializerBundle), with out needing to abstract or obsfucate the serialization of your data.
+This bundle was designed to work seamlessly with [JMS Serializer](https://github.com/schmittjoh/JMSSerializerBundle), with out needing to abstract or obfuscate the serialization of your data.

 Currently this bundle only provides Annotations for Resource Linking in your Serialized response.